 7.83 The recent complaint rule is complex.
 For judges, directing lay people on recent complaint evidence and the use to which it can be put is clearly difficult.
 Many of the directions we examined were extremely complicated.
-Simon aberrant response, is in fact typical for children.
+Simon Bronitt argues that the rules and directions surrounding recent complaint are aberrant response, is in fact typical for children.
 The NSW Standing Committee on Law and Justice in its recent report on child sexual assault prosecutions criticised the rules of hearsay evidence as they apply to children, saying that the 'fresh in the memory requirement' as interpreted by the High Court 'would lead to the exclusion of evidence of complaint of most victims of child sexual assault' because 'delayed disclosure of sexual assault is a typical feature of the way that victims respond to child sexual abuse.'
 Standing Committee on Law and Justice, Legislative Council, New South Wales Parliament, Report on Child Sexual Assault Prosecutions Report No 22 (2002).

-900 Trials 4, 10, 16, 17, 18, 19, 21, 22 and 24.
-Only Trial 10 involved a delay.

-901 Rv Munday [2003] VSCA 189, para [18].
-Callaway JA and Batt JA agreed with Ormiston JA's judgment.
+- 900 Trials 4, 10, 16, 17, 18, 19, 21, 22 and 24.
+Only Trial 10 involved a delay. - 901 R v Munday [2003] VSCA 189, para [18].
+Callaway JA and Batt JA agreed with Ormiston JA's judgment. - 902 Simon Bronitt, 'The Rules of Recent Complaint: Rape Myths and the Legal Construction of the "Reasonable" Rape Victim' in Patricia Easteal (ed Balancing the Scales: Rape, Law Reform and the Australian Culture (1998).

-Bronitt902 argues that the rules and directions surrounding recent complaint are not only complicated, difficult for judges to explain and hard for the jury to understand, but they are a fertile ground for defence appeals.
-In particular, he argues that a direction on permissible and non-permissible use of such evidence is a difficult concept for jurors to grasp.903
+not only complicated, difficult for judges to explain and hard for the jury to understand, but they are a fertile ground for defence appeals.
+In particular, he argues that a direction on permissible and non-permissible use of such evidence is a difficult concept for jurors to grasp.